 When investing in property, don’t be afraid to ask for more information.
 Without a property to inspect, you have to get all the information through discussion with your developer.
 Make sure to have any contracts looked over by a legal professional for extra security.

 It’s important to be fully informed before buying a property.

 Learn more about your options as a home buyer, or look at other townhouse properties and locations by browsing our website at your leisure.

 Find out about off the plan townhouses for sale in Burwood East.

 There’s more to know if you’re thinking of buying off the plan in Mt Waverly.
 And with so much information to process, it can be hard to know where to start.
-Call us to talk to a professional and get all the information.
-You can also find us on Facebook or social media.
+Contact us to talk to a professional and get all the information.

 Complete the form below to get access to of market (not publically listed) properties.